-Stuart's most recent project was a longitudinal study documenting the implementation of Through the Gate service provision within a case study resettlement prison (funded by LJMUs QR stream).
+• A longitudinal study of the implementation of Through the Gate service provision within a case study resettlement prison (funded by LJMUs QR stream).

 Stuart teaches at undergraduate and postgraduate level on the BA and MA Criminal Justice programmes.
 At Level 4 he is module leader for Media, the Public and Criminal Justice and Criminological Theory, at Level 6 for Substance Use, Society and Criminal Justice, and at Level 7 for Drugs, Alcohol and Criminal Justice.
 Stuart won the Liverpool Student Union's 'Amazing Teacher' award in 2017 having been previously short-listed for the accolade in 2014 and 2015.

 2001, University of Hull, United Kingdom, MA Criminology